melty-land-nightmare/melty-land-nightmare/README.md

 _All the words I left unsaid that day
 Stained the sidewalk drop by drop with gray..._

-✦ i do not bite, i swear im a friendly and nice person!! please feel free to c+h, int/w2int, kiss/boop my pixelated pony, ANYTHING!! i love meeting new people and potentially new friendos to add to my list (*rubs hands evilly*) - it does take a bit of time for me to warm up to new peeps sooo might be awkward at first
+✦ please dont be scared to int becuz im probably more scared than you !! /hj, but i swear im a friendly and nice person that tries - please feel free to c+h, int/w2int, kiss/boop my pixelated pony, ANYTHING!! i love meeting new people and potentially new friendos to add to my list (*rubs hands evilly*) - it does take a bit of time for me to warm up to new peeps but i promise after a few chats ill eventually get more comfortable !!

 ✦ I may be nonverbal or verbal, it really just depends on my mood tbh ^^